DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-10-04-reasons-for-rejection-iteration-5.md

 - we’d have to mark the application as ‘withdrawn’, which is currently something triggered by candidates

 We may consider letting training providers withdraw their course or mark it as full within our service.
 But this might be better left as a feature of the ‘Publish teacher training courses’ service.

+### Deciding not to add a ‘give details’ field to the ‘course full’ category

+We considered adding a ‘give details’ field because some users were saying something in ‘other advice or feedback’ about applying next year.

+But we decided not to go add a field because users may not have anything else to add or may not read the application.

 ## Future considerations